Liu Jianchao

-Liu Jianchao (刘建超; born February 23, 1964) is a Chinese diplomat and politician who is the current head of the International Liaison Department of the Chinese Communist Party, in office since June 2022.
-He was formerly the chief spokesperson for China's Ministry of Foreign Affairs, as well as the former director-general of its Information Department.
+Liu Jianchao (刘建超; born February 23, 1964) is a Chinese diplomat and politician who served as the head of the International Department of the Chinese Communist Party from 2022 to 2025.

+Liu was formerly the deputy director of the Chinese Communist Party's Office of the Central Foreign Affairs Commission, as well as the chief spokesperson for China's Ministry of Foreign Affairs and the former director-general of its Information Department.
 Liu has served as Chinese ambassador to the Philippines and Indonesia.

-Biography
+Early life and career

 Liu was born in Dehui, Jilin.
 He studied International Relations at Oxford University from 1986 to 1987 and then began work with the Ministry of Foreign Affairs in its Translation Office.
-He went on to hold various positions in departments and embassies, including the first secretary of the PRC embassy in the United Kingdom from 1995 to 1998, counselor at the Information Department from 1998 to 2000, and deputy director-general of the Information Department from 2001 to 2006.
-He was also seconded to Liaoning Province as the deputy party chief of Xingcheng from 2000 to 2001.
-In March 2006 it was announced that he would be replacing Kong Quan as the director-general of the Information Department as well as the chief spokesperson of the Ministry of Foreign Affairs.
+He went on to hold various positions in departments and embassies, including the first secretary of the Chinese embassy in the United Kingdom from 1995 to 1998, counselor at the Information Department from 1998 to 2000, and deputy director-general of the Information Department from 2001 to 2006.
+He was also seconded to Liaoning Province as the deputy party secretary of Xingcheng from 2000 to 2001.